-“If we were only down from the table,” said she.
-“I shall not feel safe till we are far away out in the wide world and free.”
+“If we were only off the table,” said she.
+“I will not feel safe till we are far away out in the wide world and free.”

-The little chimney sweep comforted her, and showed her how to set her little foot on the carved edges, and on the gilded foliage twining round the leg of the table, till at last they both reached the floor.
-But, turning for a last look at the old cabinet, they saw that everything was in commotion.
+The little chimney sweep comforted her, and showed her how to set her little foot on the carved edges, and on the gold-edged foliage wrapped round the leg of the table, till at last they both reached the floor.
+But, turning for a last look at the old cabinet, they saw that was commotion everywhere.
 All the carved stags stretched their heads farther out than before, raised their antlers, and moved their throats, while the crooked-legged field-marshal-major-general-corporal-sergeant sprang up and shouted to the old Chinese mandarin, “Look! they are eloping! they are eloping!”

-They were not a little frightened at this, and jumped quickly into an open drawer in the window seat.
+They were frightened at this, and jumped quickly into an open drawer in the window seat.

-Here lay three or four packs of cards that were not quite complete, and a little doll’s theater, which had been set up as nicely as could be.
-A play was going on, and all the queens sat in the front row, and fanned themselves with the flowers which they held in their hands, while behind them stood the knaves, each with two heads, one above and one below, as playing cards have.
-The play was about two persons who were not allowed to marry, and the shepherdess cried, for it seemed so like her own story.
+There lay three or four packs of cards that were not quite complete, and a little doll’s theater, which had been set up as nicely as could be.
+A play was going on, and all the queens sat in the front row, and fanned themselves with the flowers which they held in their hands, while behind them stood the jacks, each with two heads, one above and one below, as playing cards have.
+The play was about two people who were not allowed to marry, and the shepherdess cried, for it seemed so like her own story.

 “I cannot bear this!” she said.
 “Let us leave the drawer.”

-But when she had again reached the floor she looked up at the table and saw that the old Chinese mandarin was awake, and that he was rocking his whole body to and fro with rage.
+But when she had again reached the floor she looked up at the table and saw that the old Chinese mandarin was awake, and that he was rocking his whole body back and forth with rage.